In order to maintain high standards and consensus for all authors, ResearchersLinks adapts following policies:

 We treat all these information strictly private and are not passed to any third party.
 While we are based in European Economic Area (EEA), we involve third parties to provide web-hosting, cloud back up, IT services and journal production services.
 In events of need to use your information outside the EEA, we will make every effort to protect the information through cross-border transfer solutions such as the European Commission’s Standard Contractual Clauses.

 To ensure best services to unique users, we employ cookies, which are small text files that store your information on the device you use.
 These cookies help user to smoothly browse information and facilitate their research on intended websites.
 If you are concerned about the information to be collected through our cookies, you may like to change the settings on your browser or device to reject cookies.

 You hold rights to change information through updating the information in the Manuscript Handler, which is the main source for information collection for all users.
 You are also entitled to request to not to use your personal information for marketing purposes.
 However, please note that we have to retain some of your personal information such as email addresses to communicate manuscript processing and decisions.

-All research and scholarly publications published by the ResearchersLinks are open access through a Creative Commons Attribution-Non Commercial License.
+All research and scholarly publications published by the ResearchersLinks are Open Access and are distributed through a Creative Commons (CC BY) License.

 • ResearchersLinks permits unrestricted use, distribution and reproduction in any medium, provided the original work is properly cited.